 Remember, that the key to getting your loan forgiven is to follow the 75/25 rule.
 This means that at least 75% of your loan must go towards payroll expenses.
 The remaining amount can be used to cover other qualified expenses as explained above.

-Need help managing your
+Need help managing your employees and payroll?

 What Other Stipulations Should I Be Aware Of?

 In addition to the 75/25 rule, there are a few other things you should be aware of in order to qualify for loan forgiveness.

 • The loan is designed to provide eight weeks of coverage.
 All of the qualifying expenses you spend your loan amount on must be incurred during the eight week time period.
 The eight week period begins on the day you receive your first payment from your lender.
 Depending on your payroll schedule, you may want to consider changing the dates of your payroll so as to accommodate the maximum number of payroll cycles during the eight week period.